 Design Tip 10: Make Sharing Easy

 Referrals, social media promotion and anything else that you can think of to trick your audience into promoting your business for you will expand your marketing efforts.
-You’ll reach a wider audience than you did before, which translates for more opportunities to make sales.
+You’ll reach a wider audience than you did before, which translates into more opportunities to make sales.

 Make it easy and rewarding for your target demographics to share your marketing collateral with other people.